hannessalin/hannessalin.github.io/README.md

 I hold a PhD degree in cryptography from [Wrocław University of Science and Technology](https://pwr.edu.pl/en/), with a research focus in secure multi-party signature schemes for connected and distributed infrastructures such as VANET and smart railway eco-systems; conducted under supervison from associate professor [Łukasz Krzywiecki](https://cs.pwr.edu.pl/krzywiecki/).
 Except my full-time work at STA, I am also working towards a PhD in [data analytics](https://www.du.se/en/research/doctoral-studies/data-analytics/) at [Dalarna University](https://www.du.se/en), under the supervision of professor [Yves Rybarczyk](https://www.du.se/en/profile-page/?userId=1998846526).
 My research topic is data-driven decision management in software engineering and (agile) software development, with a particular focus on inter- and transdisciplinary methods for managerial decision-making, combining organizational- and management theory with statistical analysis and data science.

-I have more than **7 years** of experience as a security software engineer and system developer with focus on IT-security and secure software development, and **6 years** of experience as a manager including middle- and top management levels.
+I have more than **7 years** of experience as a security software engineer and system developer with focus on IT-security and secure software development, and **7 years** of experience as a manager including middle- and top management levels.
 I have primarily worked within finance and banking, and more recently the transport infrastructure domain.
 For a more detailed summary of my professional activities, [go here](roles.md). **Since 2021 I am holding a senior IEEE membership**.

-In my spare time, excluding research, I spend a lot of time with my family, running, weightlifting, hiking, cross-country skiing, training karate and thai boxing, reading fiction, philosophy and mathematics, and occasionally play and construct board games.
+In my spare time, excluding research, I spend a lot of time with my family, running, weightlifting, hiking, cross-country skiing, training karate and muay thai, reading fiction, philosophy and mathematics, and occasionally play and construct board games.

 <img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" width="35">[GitHub](https://github.com/hannessalin)&nbsp;&nbsp;
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/Google_Scholar_logo.svg/1024px-Google_Scholar_logo.svg.png" width="35">[Google Scholar](https://scholar.google.com/citations?user=yh4HgFMAAAAJ&hl=sv&oi=ao)&nbsp;&nbsp;